Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Matching workload and VRF for optimal efficiency

 \subsection{Energy Efficiency Optimization}

 Assume a shared-L1 cluster implementation with $C = 2$ \glspl{PE}, each controlling $F = 4$ \glspl{FPU}.
 The eight \glspl{FPU} per cluster are similar to equivalent Snitch-based clusters~\cite{Paulin2022}.
-Based on~\cite{Zaruba2020}, we estimate that it costs $\hat{\varepsilon}_{\text{PE}} = \qty{3.1}{\pico\joule}$ for Snitch to fetch, decode, and dispatch an instruction of the matrix multiplication kernel and $\hat{\varepsilon}_{\text{FPU}} = \qty{13.3}{\pico\joule}$ for an \gls{FPU} to execute a double-precision \gls{FMA} instruction.
-We can use \Cref{eq:fpu,eq:pe,eq:l0,eq:l1_read,eq:l1_write} to estimate the energy consumption of the shared-L1 cluster as a function of the vector length $\mathtt{VLEN}$, as seen in \Cref{fig:energy_consumption}.
+Based on an explorative implementation of the Snitch scalar core in 12-nm technology, we estimate that it costs $\tilde{\varepsilon}_{\text{PE}} = \qty{3.6}{\pico\joule}$ for Snitch to fetch, decode, and dispatch an instruction of the matrix multiplication kernel and $\tilde{\varepsilon}_{\text{FPU}} = \qty{13.3}{\pico\joule}$ for an \gls{FPU} to execute a double-precision \gls{FMA} instruction.
+We can use \Cref{eq:fpu,eq:pe,eq:l0,eq:l1_read,eq:l1_write} to estimate the energy consumption of the shared-L1 cluster as a function of the vector length $\mathtt{VLENB}$, as seen in \Cref{fig:energy_consumption}.